blm768/pg-libnumbertext/README.md

 This project is in an early alpha state, but the basic functionality seems to be operational.

+## License

+The `libnumbertext` library itself is dual-licensed under a BSD 3-clause license and the LGPL version 3.
+This bindings themselves are licensed under a 3-clause BSD license.

 ## Building

 Download the source for the appropriate [release](https://github.com/Numbertext/libnumbertext/releases) of `libnumbertext` (in `tar.xz` format) and place it in the root of the repository.
 Then run `make` and `make install`.